paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-921-active-duty.md

 <a id="section-9203"></a>
 ## § 9203.
 Retired commissioned officers: status

-A retired commissioned officer of the Air Force who is on active duty is considered, for all purposes except promotion, to be an officer of the organization to which he is assigned.
+A retired commissioned officer of the Air Force or the Space Force who is on active duty is considered, for all purposes except promotion, to be an officer of the organization to which he is assigned.

 ### Statutory Notes